ODEPhd/ml_ToxPi/README.md

-# ml_ToxPi: Prioritization of Organic Micropollutants in Groundwater Using ToxPi and Machine Learning Models
+# ml_ToxPi: Prioritization of Organic Micropollutants in Groundwater Using Machine Learning optimized ToxPi Models
 This repository contains the code and scripts used for the manuscript entitled:
-"Prioritizing Organic Micropollutants in Groundwater Contaminated from Multiple Sources Using GC-HRMS-Based Suspect and Non-Target Screening (SNTS)."
+"Prioritization of monitoring compounds from SNTS identified organic micropollutants in contaminated groundwater using a machine learning optimized ToxPi model"
 The study aims to provide a robust prioritization framework by combining ToxPi and machine learning models, optimizing the weighting factors to reliably rank contaminants according to their environmental significance and health risk potential.